Stuart Fairchild Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 12th in MLB.
+- The pitching staff for the Cardinals has a collective 8.8 K/9, which ranks 14th in the league.

-- The Cardinals have a 4.28 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cardinals' 4.41 team ERA ranks 19th among all MLB pitching staffs.

-- In his most recent outing on Saturday against the Los Angeles Dodgers, the lefty went 4 2/3 innings, allowing no earned runs while surrendering six hits.
+- Mikolas gets the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts in 54 2/3 innings pitched.

-- The 31-year-old has put up a 5.05 ERA and 8.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .303 to opposing hitters.
+- His most recent appearance was on Saturday against the Los Angeles Dodgers, when the right-hander threw seven innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.